ChrisAngelelli/SEAquel-Surf-Shop/README.md

 scripts is broken into two components:
 * createDB - hosts the SQL files to create the database
 * tools - hosts python data for data manipulation and generation
-  * manipulation - skeleton structure for loading data into python environment and changing data types of raw data
+  * manipulation - skeleton structure for loading data into python environment and changing data types of raw data, use this script for future advanced manipulations in python.
   * generation - responsible for data generation of the raw creation table data

 ### Documents